 1/21/2014: Texas published that the rules for Stage II Vapor Recovery equipment removal

-, and are waiting on EPA approval.
+have been written, and are waiting on EPA approval.
 Removal may not begin until a minimum of 30 days after approval is received.
 The TCEQ approved the proposal to the Environmental Protection Agency (EPA) to waive the requirement to implement Stage II in five counties near the Dallas – Fort Worth area; Ellis, Johnson, Parker, and Rockwall on April 11, 2012.
 On May 16, 2012 the Texas Commission on Environmental Quality (TCEQ) withdrew their proposed revision to the Stage II Vapor Recovery Program.
 Texas’ current Vapor Recovery Program does contain exemptions.
 For example, a facility that has never dispensed gasoline from stationary storage tanks is exempt from following the Stage II Vapor Recovery requirements.

 Utah Updated 10/23/12